Newburgh–Beacon Bridge: History

+In 1997, the bridges were rededicated in honor of Hamilton Fish III, a 12-term member of the U.S. House of Representatives, and his son and namesake Hamilton Fish IV, a 13-term member of the House.

+In 2006, the west approach was repaved and a new truck inspection area was built to allow the State Police to conduct inspections in a safe area that would not interfere with regular traffic flow.

+The toll plaza was reconfigured in August 2010.

+In October 2013, a $94.7 million project to replace the eastbound spans deck was commenced.
+It was completed in October 2015.

+In 2019, a $13,900,750 project was completed that rebuilt the overpass carrying traffic over US 9W in Newburgh, in order to provide better clearance for truck traffic below on Route 9W and to meet current interstate highway standards.

+At midnight on July 7, 2021, the bridge was converted to all-electronic tolling on the eastbound span, involved in this was the removal of a large segment of roadway.

+In late 2020, a $95 million project to replace the westbound spans deck was commenced.
+It was considered mostly complete by October 1, 2022, nine months ahead of schedule.

+On November 27, 2022, the walkway had its curfew removed, allowing pedestrians to walk across it 24/7.

 Tolls

-Eastbound passenger vehicles are currently (as of December 10th, 2022) charged a cash toll of $2.00 to cross the span, or $1.45 for E-ZPass.
+Eastbound passenger vehicles are currently (as of May 1, 2023) charged a cash toll of $2.15 to cross the span, or $1.65 for E-ZPass.
 The toll plaza is located on the eastern (Beacon) shore.
 Originally, tolls were collected in both directions.
-In August 1970, the toll was abolished for westbound drivers, and at the same time, eastbound drivers saw their tolls doubled.
 The tolls of eleven other New York–New Jersey and Hudson River crossings along a 130 mi stretch, from the Outerbridge Crossing in the south to the Rip Van Winkle Bridge in the north, were also changed to eastbound-only at that time.

 In 2019, the bridge authority announced that tolls on its five Hudson River crossings would increase each year beginning in 2020 and ending in 2023.
 As of May 1, 2021, the current toll for passenger cars traveling eastbound on the Mid-Hudson Bridge was $1.75 in cash, $1.45 for E-ZPass users.
 In May 2022, tolls will rise to $1.55 for E-ZPass users and $2 for cash payers.
 In 2023, the E-ZPass toll will increase to $1.65, and the cash toll will rise to $2.15.

-At midnight on July 7, 2021, the bridge was converted to all-electronic tolling on the eastbound span.